Biography of William Hogarth

 1743: Completes his series of six paintings called “Marriage a la Mode” depicting upper class life where marriages were made for money.
 This is generally regarded as his best work by critics and is on show in the National Gallery in Trafalgar Square.

-1744: Paints a portrait of Thomas Sherring, later to become Archbishop of Canterbury.
+1744: He paints a portrait of Thomas Sherring, later to become Archbishop of Canterbury.

 1747: Receives a commission from Lincoln’s Inn Fields for “Paul before Felix”.

 1748: Visits Calais where he is almost arrested as a spy after sketching the bridge and has to prove his talent as an artist by sketching caricatures for the Governor.